axllent/silverstripe-weblog-wp-import/README.md

 This tool currently parses images, YouTube videos and links, plus the standard text formatting.
 All other shortcodes are optionally stripped from the content.

-Once imported, this module can be removed.
+Once the blog has been imported, this module can be uninstalled as it serves no further purpose.

 ## Requirements